What is Fascia?

 The fascial net recognises the importance of the feet, it requires them to become free and intelligent.
 Healthy feet are the key to creating balance, strength, resilience and intelligence in the whole body.
 A balanced, toned pelvic floor is essential in addressing hip, leg and back pain and intrinsic in improving the health of pelvic organs.

 This democratisation of the body is a wonderful development.
 Perhaps if we start seeing ourselves as a complex interconnected system, we’ll be able to solve our body problems more easily.
-As a result of accessing the hidden strengths of underused parts, we benefit both these parts (say your abdominals or your glutes) and the system as a whole.
+Giving our brain the highest priority and our body a lower status has not served our health and wellbeing.
+As a result of accessing the hidden strengths of underused parts of the body, we benefit both these parts (say your abdominals or your glutes) and the system as a whole.
 In addition, if parts of the system are protected at the expense of other parts, without eventually redressing the situation, an imbalance occurs.
 Ultimately, the whole system will suffer.

 As Within so Without